moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 }
 ```

-## Macro Strings
+## Template Strings
 !since[0.2.0]

-When inside a function that has a macro as a parameter, this can be used inside strings by using the macro string format.
+To use variables inside of strings, template strings can be used.
 Instead of normal quotation marks `"`, the backtick `` ` `` is used for this type of string.
-Inside a macro string, `$(MACRO NAME)` can be used to place the value of the macro at that position in the string.
+Inside a template string, `$(VAR_NAME)` can be used to place the value of the variable at that position in the string.

 When wanting to use it in a regular command, use the run syntax.